 Scaling & Root Planing Can Reverse Gum Disease

 In its earliest stages, gum disease can cause uncomfortable and embarrassing symptoms.
 However, without timely treatment, it can lead to much more serious oral health problems.
-To protect your smile, Dr. Steven M. Balloch and his team can perform scaling and root planing, also known as a deep cleaning, to reverse the effects of gum disease at his Hartford, CT, practice.
+To protect your smile, our gentle team can perform scaling and root planing, also known as a deep cleaning, to reverse the effects of gum disease at our practice.
 This non-surgical treatment is a quick and simple procedure that can have many benefits, including alleviating your symptoms and preventing your condition from escalating.

 Do You need scaling & Root Planing?